 In Spain, and particularly around Valencia, paella is part of the local culture.
 The tourism sector has made it so that pretty much every restaurant on the coast serves paellas of varying qualities, but let me tell you a little secret…

 There are a few differences between an authentic Spanish paella and the “Americanized” version you’ll often see referenced in online recipes.
-For starters, you’ll want to use an open fire, although a gas stove will do in a pinch.
+For starters, for the Spanish version you’ll want to use an open fire, although a gas stove will do in a pinch.

 Let’s have a look at where paella came from, as well as the different types that you may encounter in Spain (and that you can consider making at home!).
 After that, I’ll share my tried and true authentic recipe for Spanish seafood paella for a crowd.